lexyblazy/cex/README.md

     - db (postgres database)
     - redis
     - app (the main application that serves api requests)
-    - worker (a worker that handles background task and jobs, it runs the same docker image as the app)
+    - worker (a worker that handles background task and jobs, it runs the same code as the app)
+    - signer (a service for signing transactions)

 The app has two entry points.